niolabs/docs/docs/service-testing/README.md

 # Service Testing

 It is important to have confidence that changes to a block or service configuration does not negatively affect other services.
 Testing is an important part of designing robust {{ book.product }} systems.
-Setting up service unit tests is a key step in gaining this confidence.
+Setting up service unit tests is a key step towards gaining this confidence.

 {{ book.product }} provides support for defining unit tests for a service's behavior through the [Service Unit Test Framework](https://github.com/nioinnovation/service_tests).
 Service unit tests are written in Python code and make use of the [Python unittest module](https://docs.python.org/3/library/unittest.html).